ryandeussing/jimhopper/_consequences-of-abuse/self-regulation-and-addiction.md

 Then, the ways we try to avoid or cope with our emotions, and the stresses of our lives, often end up causing new and bigger problems.
 (See [Cycles of Suffering, Healing & Happiness](/the-brain/cycles/).)

-Angry and aggressive behavior, getting drunk or high, compulsively using porn or having sex – these are often attempts to avoid and escape feelings of helplessness, fears of rejection, and unfulfilled wishes to be loved.
+Angry and aggressive behavior, getting drunk or high, compulsively using porn or having sex – these are often attempts to avoid and escape feelings of helplessness, fears of rejection, and unfulfilled longings to be loved.
 They all involve problems with self-regulation.

 Other problems with self-regulation and addiction are attempts to deal with feeling nothing and being disconnected from others (or even from life itself).